SumithThota/LingualSense_Infosys_Internship_Oct2024/README.md

 ### 7. **Usage**
 - Input text in the text area.
-- Click "Classify Sentence" to get the predicted language of the text.
+- Click "Detect Languages" to get the predicted language of the text.